JacobLloydCyber/ChallengeLabC/README.md

 <h2>Key Points Within Lab: </h2>

-- <b>Creation of 'archive' and 'backup' directories for proper file collection and storage.</b>
-- <b>Creation of 'log.tar' file archive to be stored within the 'archive' directory located inside of /home/user/.</b>
-- <b>Utilization of verbose output in order to track which files are being archived.</b>
+- <b>Demonstrate ability to create directories within a Linux server.</b>
+- <b>Demonstrate ability to use 'tar' to archive info to a new file and extract the collected info to a new directory.</b>
-- <b>Proper tag utilization to list 'archive' contents without extraction.</b>
+- <b>Demonstrate correct tag usage with 'tar' to produce verbose output, list file contents, and perform extraction.</b>
-- <b>Extraction of files to 'backup' directory for log preservation.</b>

 <h2>Lab walk-through:</h2>

 <p align="center">
-In the image below, we are initially located within the /var/log directory since our goal is to view and eventually copy all log files that end in '.log'.
-With the command "ls *.log" we are able to see the scope of the log files which we will be archiving in the near future.
-Next, we switch back to our home directory in order to properly create and store the 'archive' and 'backup' directories.<br/>
+In the image below, I am located within the /var/log directory.
+By issuing the command "ls *.log" I am able to see the scope of the log files which I will be archiving in the near future.
+Before I collect any information, I must first create the directories in which I will archive and extract the log files to.
+So, after switching back into my /home directory, I am able to use the 'mkdir' command to create two new directories which I have called "archive" and "backup".<br/>
 <img src="https://i.imgur.com/BEFhvS2.png" height="80%" width="80%" alt="LinChallLab"/>
 <br />
 <br />

 <p align="center">
-After creating the 'archive' and 'backup' directories inside of /home/, we are now back in /var/log/.
-With the command "tar -cvf ~/archive/log.tar *.log", I am able to successfully create a new file named 'log.tar' which will be housed in the 'archive' directory and it will contain all log files which end in '.log'.
-(I would like to note that sudo is employed in the screenshot in order to give me the necessary permissions to access the log files and write them to log.tar).
-Additionally, the -v tag of the former command provides a verbose output which showcases all of the log files that have been copied into the new log.tar file.
-However, we are still able to use the command "tar -tf ./archive/log.tar" in order to list the contents of 'log.tar' and ensure that all necessary files were archived accordingly.    <br/>
+With the "archive" and "backup" directories created, I can now switch back into /var/log and begin collecting the necessary info.
+By issuing the command "tar -cvf ~/archive/log.tar *.log", I am able to create a new archive file named "log.tar".
+This new file will be stored in the "archive" directory and it will contain all log files from /var/log which end in ".log".
+I would like to note that the -v tag included in the previous tar command provides a verbose output which allows me to see all of the log files that were collected and copied to create log.tar.
+Additionally, the command "tar -tf ./archive/log.tar", allows me to check the contents of log.tar in order to confirm that all necessary files were archived accordingly.    <br/>
 <img src="https://i.imgur.com/I5WX1Vs.png" height="80%" width="80%" alt="LinChallLab"/>
 <br />
 <br />

 <p align="center">
-Finally, we switch into the 'backup' directory which was created earlier.
-Using the command "tar -xvf ~/archive/log.tar" we extract the contents of the log.tar file into the 'backup' directory.
-Using 'ls' we are able to check the 'backup' directory and see that everything which was contained in log.tar is now also stored in 'backup'.
-From here, the log files will be safely preserved until further notice which will allow us to examine them for any information that may need to be investigated further.  <br/>
+With the necessary log files archived, I can finally switch into the "backup" directory to perform data extraction.
+By running the command "tar -xvf ~/archive/log.tar" I am able to extract the contents of the log.tar file into the "backup" directory.
+Now, by listing the directory contents, I am able to confirm that all the data which was archived in log.tar is now also stored in the "backup" directory.
+At this point, the log files will be safely preserved until further notice, allowing them to be examined for any information that may need to be investigated further.  <br/>
 <img src="https://i.imgur.com/E9V1kcS.png" height="80%" width="80%" alt="LinChallLab"/>
 <br />
 <br />